Tarangire Sopa Lodge…

 Malarial protection recommended: Yes

-Medical care: There is a medical doctor on site.
+Medical care: There is a resident medic and a clinical officer on site who can perform first aid and diagnoses.
 For more urgent medical cases the nearest hospital is in Arusha.

 Dangerous animals: High Risk

-Fire safety: There are fire extinguishers in the main areas as well as in each room.
+Fire safety: There are fire extinguishers in the main areas as well as one for every two rooms.
 There is also a fire alarm and each room has a notice of what to do in case of a fire emergency.
+Fire-training is regularly carried out and they have monthly evacuation drills.

 Disabled access: On Request

-Accepted payment on location: Mastercard and visa are accepted at no extra cost
+Accepted payment on location: Mastercard, Amex and Visa are accepted at no extra cost and cash payments can be made in most major currencies.